A Stochastic Differential Equation For Laser Propagation In Medias With Random Gaussian Absorption Coefficients: A Modified Beer's Law Solution Via A Van Kampen Cluster Expansion: Stochastic differential equation for beam propagation in stochastic absorbing medias

 Then

-Equation (3.5) then follows from taking the exponential of both sides, and (3.6) from taking the expectation. \end{proof} The expectation (3.6) can be evaluated via a Van Kampen-type cumulant or cluster integral expansion \textbf{[60-63]}.
-This is a useful tool in evaluating exponentials of stochastic integrals.
-Due to Gaussian dominance, all high-order cumulants beyond 2nd order, can be ignored. \begin{thm}(\textbf{Cumulant expansion of the stochastic exponential}) The solution has the following VK cumulant expansion
+Equation (3.4) then follows from taking the exponential of both sides, and (3.5) from taking the expectation. \end{proof} Note that since the Gaussian function $\mathbf{G}(z)$ is non-white with a regulated binary correlation, then its derivative exists and can be defined and so regular calculus can be used to find the solution.

+The expectation (3.5) can be evaluated via a Van Kampen-type cumulant or cluster expansion \textbf{[60-63]}.
+This is a useful tool in evaluating expectations of exponentials of stochastic integrals.
+Due to $\mathbf{G}(z)$ being Gaussian, all high-order cumulants beyond 2nd order are equal to zero. \begin{thm}(\textbf{Cumulant expansion of the stochastic exponential}) The expectation of the solution has the following Van-Kampen-type cumulant expansion

-\end{thm} \begin{proof} Given a set of planes $(Z_{1},...Z_{m})\in\mathbb{I\!D}\subset\mathbb{R}^{(+)}$, the mth-order moments and cumulants for the GRFs are given by (2.7) and (2.8) so that
+\end{thm} \begin{proof} Given a set of planes $(z_{1},...z_{m})\in\mathbb{I\!D}\subset\mathbb{R}^{(+)}$, the mth-order moments and cumulants for the GRFs are given by (2.7) and (2.8) so that